qrvey/partner-portal/docs/embedding/api/intro.md

 > **Note**: Be sure to keep this information private and do not post it publicly in your code.

-Qrvey APIs are documented in Postman so they can be easily accessed and tried out.
+Qrvey APIs are documented in Spotlight so they can be easily accessed and tried out.
 The full collection can be found <a href="https://tinyurl.com/atuznk6u">here</a>.

 </div>